Cultural, Spiritual, Religious, and Language-Responsive Care

 Teach-backAsk the patient to explain the plan through the interpreter

-The RN should document interpreter use according to policy, including interpreter ID or service when required.
-Interpreter use may take more time, so teaching should be prioritized, paced, and checked with teach-back.
+The RN documents interpreter use per policy (interpreter ID or service).
+Interpreter-mediated visits take longer, so teaching is prioritized, paced, and verified with teach-back.
 Speaking louder in English, using a child, or relying on translation apps for complex care is not appropriate exam judgment.

 Spiritual and religious concerns

-Spirituality may include meaning, hope, connection, nature, community, moral distress, forgiveness, fear, ritual, or questions about suffering.
+Spirituality may include meaning, hope, connection, moral distress, forgiveness, fear, ritual, or questions about suffering.
 Religion may include organized beliefs, prayer, dietary rules, modesty practices, Sabbath observance, restrictions on blood products, fasting, sacred objects, clergy involvement, or end-of-life rituals.
-The RN should ask whether the patient wants spiritual care, chaplaincy, clergy, or a community leader involved.
+The RN asks whether the patient wants chaplaincy, clergy, or a community leader involved.

 Spiritual distress can appear as anger, guilt, abandonment, fear of punishment, loss of meaning, conflict with family, or inability to perform rituals.
-The RN does not need to answer theological questions.
-The nurse can listen, validate, ask what usually helps, protect privacy for practices when safe, and refer to spiritual care.
+The nurse does not answer theological questions; the nurse listens, validates, asks what usually helps, protects privacy for safe practices, and refers to spiritual care.
 If a belief affects treatment, the nurse clarifies the concern and informs the oncology team.

 Respectful accommodation and safety